The Graduate

-The Graduate is a 1967 American independent romantic comedy-drama film directed by Mike Nichols and written by Buck Henry and Calder Willingham, based on the 1963 novella by Charles Webb.
-It stars Dustin Hoffman as Benjamin Braddock, a recent college graduate who is seduced by an older married woman, Mrs. Robinson (Anne Bancroft), but falls for her daughter, Elaine (Katharine Ross).
+The Graduate is a 1967 American romantic comedy-drama film directed by Mike Nichols, adapted by Buck Henry and Calder Willingham from Charles Webb's 1963 novella.
+It stars Anne Bancroft, Dustin Hoffman, and Katharine Ross.
+The film follows Benjamin Braddock (Hoffman), a recent college graduate who is seduced by an older married woman, Mrs. Robinson (Bancroft), but falls for her daughter, Elaine (Ross).
 The soundtrack was recorded by Simon & Garfunkel, and featured the hit single "Mrs. Robinson".

-The Graduate was released December 21, 1967.
+Produced independently and distributed domestically by Embassy Pictures, The Graduate was released December 21, 1967.
 It grossed $104.9 million in the United States and Canada, making it the highest-grossing film of 1967 in North America.
 Adjusted for inflation (as of 2021), its gross is $857 million, making it the 22nd-highest-grossing film in the United States and Canada.
-It received seven nominations at the 40th Academy Awards, and won for Best Director.
+It received seven nominations at the 40th Academy Awards, with Nichols winning for Best Director.

 In 1996, The Graduate was selected for preservation in the U.S. National Film Registry as "culturally, historically, or aesthetically significant".
-The following year, the American Film Institute ranked it the 7th-greatest American film and the 17th-greatest in 2007.
+The American Film Institute ranked it the 7th-greatest American film in 1997 and the 17th-greatest in 2007.
 It is widely regarded as one of the greatest and most influential films ever made.

 Plot

 After earning his bachelor's degree, Benjamin Braddock returns to his parents' home in Pasadena, California.
 During his graduation party, Mrs. Robinson, the wife of his father's law partner, asks him to drive her home.
-Once there, she tries to seduce him.
+Once there, she reveals that she is an alcoholic and tries to seduce him.
 He resists her advances, but later invites Mrs. Robinson to the Taft Hotel, where he registers under the surname Gladstone.
-Benjamin spends the summer idly floating in his parents' swimming pool and meeting Mrs. Robinson at the hotel.
+Benjamin spends the summer idly floating in his parents' swimming pool by day and meeting Mrs. Robinson at the hotel at night.
 During one of their trysts, Mrs. Robinson reveals that she and her husband married after she accidentally became pregnant with their daughter, Elaine.
 When Benjamin jokingly suggests that he date Elaine, Mrs. Robinson angrily forbids it.

 Benjamin's parents and Mr. Robinson pester Benjamin to ask Elaine out.
 He reluctantly takes her out, but attempts to sabotage the date by ignoring her, driving recklessly and taking her to a strip club.
 She flees in tears, but Benjamin chases after her, apologizes and kisses her.
-They eat at a drive-in restaurant, where they bond over their shared uncertainty about their plans.
+They eat at a drive-in restaurant, where they bond over their shared uncertainty about their future plans after college, although Elaine has not yet graduated from UC Berkeley.
 After they visit the Taft Hotel for a late-night drink and the staff greet Benjamin as Mr. Gladstone, Elaine deduces that Benjamin is having an affair.
 Benjamin admits to having an affair with a married woman whom he does not name.
 He tells Elaine the affair is over and asks to see her again.